 To calculate holiday pay under the new rules, you add up the number of hours your employee has worked in the previous four-week period and you divide that by the number of days they’ve worked.
 Then, you pay holiday pay based on that number of hours.
 To illustrate, look at what happens when you crunch the numbers for a few different employees.

 Let’s say you have a full-time employee who has worked 160 hours over 20 days during the last four-week time period.
 When you divide 160 hours by 20, the result is eight.
 That means you have to pay this employee for eight hours on the next holiday.
-In contrast, imagine you have an employee who works half days.
+In contrast, imagine you have an employee who works half the days.
 In the last four-week pay period, they worked 80 hours over 20 days.
 Again, you divide 80 by 20, and since the result is four, you pay that employee for four hours on the next holiday.

 Now, here’s where the process gets surprising.
 Say you have an employee who works every Saturday and Wednesday.
 During the last four-week period, they logged 64 hours over eight days.
 When you divide 64 hours by eight days, the result is eight, and you have to pay this employee for eight hours on the next holiday.
-Even though they work fewer hours than the other part-time employee, they get a full day of pay.
+Even though they work fewer hours than the other part-time employees, they get a full day of pay.

 Working on Public Holidays